How to build your Theory of Change and Results Framework

 Each element of your TOC should relate to at least one properly formulated result, and provide metrics to measure it.
 A result statement should include a measurable change that results from a particular action.
 Indicators should be relevant to the implementation context and account for practical considerations such as feasibility of data collection and analysis.

 Result statements should:

-Relate to the situational analysis – Results should be derived from formative research and causal analysis
+- Relate to the situational analysis - results should be derived from formative research and casual analysis

 The table below provides examples of results statements and corresponding indicators at multiple levels.

 Pregnant women know the advantages of attending ANC visits